CSAFE-ISU/grooves-manual-id/README.md

 5. `manual_code`: Code identifying who completed the manual identification
 6. `manual_rep`: Repetition number within each individual's set of identifications.
     - e.g. Kiegan did 3 repetitions on Hamby Set 44, so there are reps 1, 2, and 3.
-7. `grooves_manual`: this is the vector obtained WITHOUT THE PLOT!
+7. `grooves_manual`: this is set of groove identifications obtained WITHOUT THE PLOT!
 For each scan, this should simply be a vector of 2 values (left and right manually identified groove).